 Atlantic City sportsbooks are open for NFL betting.
-The typical Week 1 buzz, however, is toned down.
+The typical Week One buzz, however, is toned down.
 And that’s mostly due to the COVID-19 pandemic.

-Social distancing guidelines, including the 25% capacity limits, eliminate the possibility of standing-room-only crowds.
+Social distancing guidelines, including 25% capacity limits, eliminate the possibility of standing-room-only crowds.

 Now that the prime NJ sports betting season is officially here, AC sportsbooks are being cautious in their planning but optimistic.

 Like the casino floors, customers and employees must follow the state-mandated health and safety protocols.

 However, fans looking to watch and wager on Sunday’s Philadelphia Eagles game against the Washington Football Team have options.